Energy Science Made Simple

 Fig 19 The helmholtz ratio method vs entropy in gas compression process

 In present textbooks the amount of external energy that could be obtained from a flow of caloric energy is always calculated using a term called entropy.
 Entropy often is confusing to people learning energy [23].
 This is because entropy is often implied as being a type of energy.
 It is not.
 Previously the unit of energy called bound energy was mentioned.
-Entropy...is a number that can be multiplied by the ambient temperature or temperament of Reservoir T0 to obtain this same bound energy.
+Entropy...is a number that can be multiplied by the ambient temperature of Reservoir T0 to obtain this same bound energy.
 Entropy is used in processes where the properties of matter are not uniform with temperature and pressure and so cannot be easily calculated with formulas.
 Because of this, tables are used that list entropy at these different conditions.
 Instead of estimating the bound energy from a graph such as Fig 18 or calculating it from Eq (8), the values of entropy corresponding to the conditions at T2 and T1 are looked up.
 The difference of these two figures represents the changing entropy during the process.
 The change in the bound energy can then be calculated.
 Only one table is required with entropy even though calculations are done at different ambient temperatures.
-It is possible to use a property such as entropy because the Reservoir T0 does not change in temperament during the conversion.
+It is possible to use a property such as entropy because the Reservoir T0 does not change in temperature during the conversion.
 (Eq 13) AE=QE-(T0·S) where S is the possible change in entropy of two states of the system such as s11 of Fig 19

 The numbers used in entropy have little meaning by themselves, while the helmholtz ratio can be a useful figure by itself.
 It is a ratio or a percentage.
 If the helmholtz ratio of a certain system is 0.50 or 50%, it can immediately be visualized that a maximum of 50% of the caloric energy could be converted to external energy.
 Because most calculations are generally done at a set ambient temperature of 15°C, the helmholtz energy does not need to be recalculated very often for each process.